Skip to Main Content

 Key takeaways

-• One way to get money fast is to tap into resources you can quickly convert to cash, such as selling unused items, pawning valuables or renting out extra space.
+• One way to get money fast is to tap into resources you can quickly convert to cash, like selling unused items, pawning valuables or renting out extra space.

-• Gig economy opportunities — such as freelancing, pet sitting, babysitting and food delivery — offer you flexible ways to quickly earn money.
+• Gig economy opportunities — like freelancing, pet sitting, babysitting and food delivery — also offer flexible ways to quickly earn money.

-• Early paycheck access apps, debt consolidation and borrowing against life insurance policies can provide fast cash solutions in emergencies.
+• Early payday apps, debt consolidation and borrowing against life insurance policies are other ways to get fast cash solutions in emergencies.

 • While payday loans, title loans and credit card cash advances may seem tempting for quick cash, they often come with high interest rates and fees that can lead to a cycle of debt.

 Fortunately, there are many reliable ways to get cash quickly without resorting to high-risk options that could jeopardize your financial future.
-From tapping into your existing resources to exploring innovative financial tools to leveraging the gig economy, we’ll cover 17 legitimate ways to get money fast.
+From tapping into your existing resources to exploring innovative financial tools to trying gig work, we’ll cover 17 legitimate ways to get money fast.

-Your goal for getting money fast should focus on strategies that help you bridge your financial shortfall without consuming a lot of time or entailing a lot of risk.
+If you’re trying to get money fast, focus on strategies that help you bridge your financial shortfall without consuming much time or involving a lot of risk.
 These 17 top strategies do just that.

 1. Sell something

-If you have anything sitting around your house collecting dust, you could turn it into cash.
+If you have unused items sitting around your house collecting dust, you could turn them into cash.

-Whether you have old electronics, collectible items, furniture, household equipment or something else, you can list items for sale on several online marketplaces, such as Craigslist or Facebook Marketplace.
+Whether you have old electronics, collectible items, furniture, household equipment or clothing, you can list items for sale on many online marketplaces, such as Craigslist, eBay, Poshmark or Facebook Marketplace.
 Alternatively, you could hold an old-fashioned garage sale.

 2. Pawn something